Home > Company History

 A 2000-square foot retail outlet at 135 Church Street seemed huge in 1971, but it only took three years to outgrow it.
 In 1974 the company purchased a building at 119 Church Street.
 Just before moving to the new space, Henry & Company was renamed a more modern sounding Henry's.
 Along with the new name we launched an orange logo, giving the brand a fresh and distinctive identity.

 With growing demand for expert photographic advice and superior selection of equipment, Henry's opened a second location - in Thornhill - in 1992.
 We expanded into Oshawa and Mississauga in 1997.
 The digital era was now upon us, and it was time to rethink modern photography.
-As 'Canada's Digital Photography Centre', Henry's initiated some of the greatest interest in this new digital age, and by the early 2000's we were the industry leaders in offering customers the greatest selection of digital cameras in Canada.
+As 'Canada's Greatest Camera Store', Henry's initiated some of the greatest interest in this new digital age, and by the early 2000's we were the industry leaders in offering customers the greatest selection of digital cameras in Canada.

-Henry's now operates twenty-eight locations in Ontario, Manitoba, Nova Scotia and Newfoundland.
+Henry's now operates twenty-two locations in Ontario, Manitoba, Nova Scotia, British Columbia, and Quebec.
 As we continue to expand, so do our services.
-From Henry's Learning Lab to Henry's Professional Services, Henry's will always be on the cutting edge of photographic retail innovation.
+With a wide range of services, Henry's will always be on the cutting edge of photographic retail innovation.
 We look forward to, and are very grateful for, the continued support of our clients.
 Thanks from all of us at Henry's for helping us achieve this landmark anniversary.
 Harry would be proud!